vazw/escrow-api/README.md

   * Internal pubkey is the aggregate key of all members + agent.
   * Tap scripts include all terms negotiated in the contract.
   * Relative time-lock set to contract expiration + grace period
-  * Time-lock returns to the specified address.
+  * Funds are locked to the depositor's specified address.

 ```ts
 contract.deposit({